Meditation for kids: does it actually work?

 Are your kids climbing the walls, screeching like banshees and wrestling with their siblings?
 While these are all pretty natural behaviors for little ones, when things start to reach fever pitch or the time comes to wind down for the day, meditation might be the power play you’ve been looking for.

-To help families find a sense of calm in these uncertain times, Centr is launching a bonus series of guided meditations for kids – narrated by Chris Hemsworth and actor-director Taika Waititi.
+To help families find a sense of calm together, Centr has a series of guided meditations for kids – narrated by Chris Hemsworth and actor-director Taika Waititi.

 Specifically for kids aged 4 to 9 (but sure to be appreciated by the young at heart, too!), these meditations and sleep visualizations have been developed by a team of psychologists and meditation teachers to help kids think – and act – positive.

-Kids are curious and imaginative, and we know from Centr members that many of their children had already picked up on their use of meditations and sleep visualizations within the app.
-Now with dedicated kid-friendly meditations, they’ll have a collection to call their very own.
+Kids are curious and imaginative, and we know from Centr members that many of their children love having meditations and sleep visualizations within the app to call their very own.

 So what other benefits can kids get from meditations and sleep visualizations?